epfl-dlab/GoogleTrendsAnchorBank/README.md

 We then need to set the size of the anchor bank to be constructed, as well as the number of candidate queries to be used in constructing the anchor bank (these are called *n* and *N*, respectively, in the [paper](https://arxiv.org/abs/2007.13861)).
-For example, if we want to construct an anchor bank consisting of *n*=100 queries selected from *N*=3000 candidates, we call
+For example, if you want to construct an anchor bank consisting of *n*=100 queries selected from *N*=3000 candidates, call
 ~~~python
 t.set_options(gtab_config = {"num_anchors": 100, "num_anchor_candidates": 3000})
 ~~~